Chapter 12 : Everybody Seems So Happy

 "Come on, Anastasia, you are in dire need of some snackage," Sirius said, leading me inside.
 "To the kitchens!"

-As we walked, I contemplated; we sure did go to the kitchens often, and every time we did, we ran into someone unpleasant.
+As we walked, I contemplated our food-centered adventures.
+We sure did go to the kitchens often, and every time we did we ran into someone unpleasant.
 I couldn’t help but wonder who it would be this time.

 "Alex!"
 Alex, short for Alexandra, was one of Lily Evan’s friends.
-She was my no stretch of the imagination a friend, but she was a sight better than Evans.
+She was by no stretch of the imagination a friend, but she was a sight better than Evans.

 "Sirius Black!
-How lovely to see you here," drawled Alex, hate overflowing her words.
+How lovely to see you here," drawled Alex, hate overenunciating her words.

 "I wish I could say the same for you!
 And what’s with the full names?
 How would you liked it if I called you Alexandra Bones?"

-"I’d say you better watch your step," Alex spat.
+"I’d say you better watch your step," Alex spat playfully.
 I had to admire her.
-She hovered only a few inches above my height, and was maybe slightly larger than myself.
-Her naturally bleach blonde hair made her look even less intimidating.
+She wasn't much taller than me, and other than that we were about the same size.
+Her beautiful, naturally bleach blonde hair made her look even less intimidating.

 "Excuse me!"
 I yelled.
 "What do you mean you can’t hit a girl?
 You hit me all the time!"